 What Are Closing Costs in PA?

-Closing costs can be significant, so it's important to know what you are in for!
+Closing costs in Pennsylvania can be significant, so it's important to know what you are in for!
 I try to break it down in the video below.

 Also called the settlement, the closing is the process of passing ownership of property from seller to buyer.
 And it can be bewildering.
 As a buyer, you will sign what seems like endless piles of documents and will have to present a sizeable check for the down payment and various closing costs.
 It's the fees associated with the closing that many times remains a mystery to many buyers who may simply hand over thousands of dollars without really knowing what they are paying for.

-Appraisal Fee: This fee pays for the appraisal of the property.
+This fee pays for the appraisal of the property.
 You may already have paid this fee at the beginning of your loan application process.
 This is typically around $500.
 You can sometimes pay $100 more to rush the appraisal.
 Appraisals in PA have been taking longer than normal since COVID due to the high number of transactions.

-PMI Premium: If you buy a home with a low down payment, a lender usually requires that you pay a fee for mortgage insurance.
+If you buy a home with a low down payment, a lender usually requires that you pay a fee for mortgage insurance.
 This fee protects the lender against loss due to foreclosure.
 Once a new owner has 20 percent equity in their home, however, he or she can normally apply to eliminate this insurance.
 PMI stands for Private Mortgage Insurance.

 Make sure you consult a real estate professional in your area to find out which fees--and how much--you will be expected to pay during the closing of your prospective home.
 Keep in mind that you can negotiate these costs with the seller during the offering stage.
 In some instances, the seller might even agree to pay all of the settlement costs.